Ranked #1 Children's Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Rhabdomyosarcoma is a cancerous tumor that grows in the soft tissues of the body, particularly in the muscles that attach to bone and help the body to move.
+Rhabdomyosarcoma is a cancerous tumor that grows in the body's soft tissues (which connect, support or surround organs and other body structures), particularly in the muscles that attach to bone and help the body to move.
+Just weeks into the life of a developing embryo, rhabdomyoblast cells (which grow into muscle over time) begin to form.
+These are the cells that can develop into rhabdomyosarcoma.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”